About Foodbank WA

 Foodbank WA also provides a range of healthy eating and education programs to build the capacity of children and adults to improve their health and wellbeing.
 Our School Breakfast Program is the largest in Australia and stretches from remote Kimberley schools to Esperance feeding over 21,000 children every week across 490 schools.

 Our Food Sensations® education program makes learning to cook and eat healthy foods fun.
 We deliver programs to people of all ages throughout the state.

 Join us in the Fight Against Hunger

-There are many other ways you can help Foodbank fight hunger:
+There are many other ways you can help Foodbank WA fight hunger:

 Foodbank WA relies on the generosity of national and local food donors who choose to donate surplus food instead of letting it go to waste.
 As long as the food is still safe to consume, Foodbank WA will take it and make sure it gets to people in need.

 Whether it’s your work, school, church, community group or sporting club, food drives are a great way to help raise awareness of hunger and to collect food for Foodbank WA to assist people in need.